YoC00lig/Algorytmy-geometryczne/lab02/README.md

 <p> The exercise involved implementing the Graham and Jarvis algorithms for computing convex hulls.
 Then, it was necessary to test their performance on different datasets and measure their execution time. </p>
 <p> The algorithms for computing convex hulls were the topic of my semester project on Geometric Algorithms course.
-   For more implemented convex-hull-search algorithms and further information, you can explore <a href="https://github.com/YoC00lig/Convex-Hull">this repository</a>. </p>
+   For more implemented convex-hull-search algorithms, visualizations and further information, you can explore <a href="https://github.com/YoC00lig/Convex-Hull">this repository</a>. </p>

 # 🔶 Results for example dataset 🔶